 I am a businessman and entrepreneur currently owning and running three small businesses, employing over 60 people.

-As a community leader in the UK for many years, I have supported communities originating from Turkey and neighbouring countries.
-I was Chair of a national Kurdish/Turkish charity; I am the founder and director of the Centre for Turkey Studies (CEFTUS); founder of the Telgraf newspaper, London Kurdish Films Festival, SME4Labour and the British Kebab Awards.
+As a community activist in the UK for many years, I have supported communities originating from Turkey and neighbouring countries.
+I was Chair of a national Kurdish/Turkish charity; I am the founder and publisher of the Lambeth Life newspaper the founder and director of the Centre for Turkey Studies (CEFTUS); founder of the Telgraf newspaper, London Kurdish Films Festival, SME4Labour , founder and director of the Centre for Kurdish Progress and British Kebab Awards.